NijatZeynalov/New-product-demand-forecasting-via-Content-based-learning-for-multi-branch-stores/README.md

 ---
 ## 1. Overview and motivation

-Forecasting sales is always a challenging task because of the many variables and unknown factors involved.
-The job becomes all the more difficult when you’re forecasting sales of a new product because you have no past performance on which to base your estimates.
+Forecasting sales is a challenging task when you’re forecasting sales of a new product because you have no past performance on which to base your estimates.

 Classic demand forecasting methods assume the availability of sales data for a certain historical period, which is obviously not the case when concerning a new product.
 Most research papers and approaches are limited either to a specific category of goods or use sophisticated marketing methods.